ScQ-Cloud/pyquafu/docs/source/installation.rst

 Install locally (as a library)
 ------------------------------

-If you plan on integrating MindQuantum into your own project as a third-party library, you may want to install it locally on your computer.
+If you plan on integrating quafu into your own project as a third-party library, you may want to install it locally on your computer.
 For that you may use the scripts mentioned in Section :ref:`build_locally_for_devs`.

-There are essentially three ways you can include MindQuantum as a third-party library:
+There are essentially three ways you can include quafu as a third-party library:

-1. As a sub-directory if your project also uses CMake (``add_subdirectory("path/to/mindquantum")``)
+1. As a sub-directory if your project also uses CMake (``add_subdirectory("path/to/quafu")``)
-2. Installing MindQuantum as a library somewhere on your system
+2. Installing quafu as a library somewhere on your system
 3. Using the build directory as a pseudo-installation location (provided your project also uses CMake)

 As option 1. is pretty straightforward, we will not provide more explanation here.
 However, for the other two options,